exaroth/flask-imgur/README.md

 Refer to [Official model reference](https://api.imgur.com/models/image) for info about available fields.

-Another thing you might wanna do is to delete the image, this requires `deletehash` created when image hash been uploaded.
-Example
+Another thing you might wanna do is to delete the image, this requires `deletehash` created when image been uploaded.
+Example:

 ``` python
 	delete_info = imgur_handler.delete_image(delete_hash="eYZd3NNJHsbreD1")